 Court Decisions Impacting Colorado Hostile Work Environment Law

 The United States Supreme Court ruled in Oncale v.
 Sundowner Offshore Services that Title VII is “not a general civility code.”
-Employment law does not prohibit simple teasing, offhand comments, or isolated incidents that are not extremely serious when assessing a hostile work environment scenario.
+Employment law does not prohibit simple teasing, offhand comments, or isolated incidents that are not extremely serious when assessing a work environment scenario.
 Hostile work environment means a more serious impact to the employee’s work experience

 The conduct in question for a hostile work environment focuses on offensive conduct which alters the conditions of the individual’s employment.
 The employment conditions are altered only if the harassment culminates in a tangible employment action or are sufficiently severe or pervasive.